mfatih7/one-to-one-framework-frcpe/README.md

 # A Novel One-To-One Framework for Relative Camera Pose Estimation

-This repository contains the source code for the paper **"A Novel One-To-One Framework for Relative Camera Pose Estimation"**, published in the *IEEE Access Journal*.
+This repository contains the source code for the paper **"A Novel One-To-One Framework for Relative Camera Pose Estimation"**, published in the *IEEE Access*.
 The experiments are conducted on Google Cloud Tensor Processing Units (TPUs) using [Pytorch XLA](https://github.com/pytorch/xla) library, and the work is supported by [TPU Research Cloud](https://sites.research.google/trc/about/).

 ![Mean Average Precison](00_media/mAP5.png)